Six Things You Should Know About Using an Expert Witness

 In the end, the key to a successful expert witness engagement is making sure you pick the right person for the job, and then clearly and unambiguously laying out your expectations of them from the very start, both verbally and in writing.
 “Use an expert you trust and is experienced,” advises Perry, “and most surprises will go away with initial conversations and an engagement letter.”

-Learn more about GLG’s network of more than one million specialized professionals and how you can find the expert witness you need today.
+Learn more about GLG’s network of ~1 million specialized professionals and how you can find the expert witness you need today.